-birth mother and father medical and social history, including mental health and substance use history;
+family medical history, including mental health and substance use history;

-birth parents' relationship history;
+birth parents' relationship history and marital status;

-support provided by birth mother and father during the pregnancy and care, visitation and custody of the child;
+support provided by expectant parents during the pregnancy and care, visitation and custody of the child;

 dated photographs, videos, and/or a physical description of birth parents; and

-information about the child's grandparents and siblings.
-Interpretation: A birth parent’s social history should include information about: marital status, family history, tribal affiliation, employment, education, religion, interests, and talents.
+family social history, including information about the child's grandparents, siblings, or other extended family members.
+Interpretation: Family social history should include information about birth parents’ (1) tribal affiliation, (2) employment, (3) education, (4) religion, (5) interests, and (6) talents.

 When the program is unable to obtain this information, it makes reasonable efforts to obtain the information up until the time when the adoption is finalized and documents efforts to obtain the missing information in the case record.